Heinrich event: Internal forcings—the "binge–purge" model

-This model suggests that factors internal to ice sheets cause the periodic disintegration of major ice volumes, responsible for Heinrich events.
+This model suggests that factors internal to ice sheets cause the periodic disintegration of major ice volumes that are responsible for Heinrich events.

 The gradual accumulation of ice on the Laurentide Ice Sheet led to a gradual increase in its mass, as the "binge phase".
 Once the sheet reached a critical mass, the soft, unconsolidated sub-glacial sediment formed a "slippery lubricant" over which the ice sheet slid, in the "purge phase", lasting around 750 years.
-The original model proposed that geothermal heat caused the sub-glacial sediment to thaw once the ice volume was large enough to prevent the escape of heat into the atmosphere.
+The original model proposed that geothermal heat caused the subglacial sediment to thaw once the ice volume was large enough to prevent the escape of heat into the atmosphere.

 The mathematics of the system are consistent with a 7,000-year periodicity, similar to that observed if H3 and H6 are indeed Heinrich events.
-However, if H3 and H6 are not Heinrich events, the Binge-Purge model loses credibility, as the predicted periodicity is key to its assumptions.
+However, if H3 and H6 are not Heinrich events, the binge-purge model loses credibility, as the predicted periodicity is key to its assumptions.